 Then you wonder what do I do?
 What do I say?
-Should I even reach out to them?
 What if I say the wrong thing and just make it worse?

-Think of looking at this mountain like a topographical map.
-They’re at the peak, then the concentric circles that show the various elevations of the mountains are where ‘their people’ are.
-Their partner is likely in the first circle, then their parents and closest friends in the next circle.
-Then perhaps their co-workers, other friends, and so on fill out the rest of the circles.
+Think of the mountain like a topographical map.
+The person you love is at the peak, then the concentric circles that show the various elevations of the mountains are where ‘their people’ are.
+Their partner or bestie is likely in the first circle, then their parents and other close friends in the next circle.
+Then perhaps their co-workers, family friends, and so on, further and further down the mountain.
 But basically, their nearest and dearest, their most intimate circles are with them near the top.
-As they should be, those people are their biggest support…and they need your support.
+As they should be, those people are their biggest support.
+If that includes you, try to remember one thing …

 You can’t scream uphill.

-And you do this by saying things like ‘I’m with you.
+So try this instead.
+Tell them ‘I’m with you.
 I love you.’ or ‘I don’t know what to say but I’m here for you.’